 ThinkEquity acted as representative of the underwriters for our underwritten, firm commitment initial public offering of our common stock ("IPO") that closed on December 28, 2020.
-As representative of the underwriters in the IPO, ThinkEquity received the following compensation: an underwriting discount of 7%, a non-accountable expense allowance of 1% of the gross proceeds in the offering, reimbursement of certain expenses and warrants to purchase up to 90,000 shares of our common stock (5% of the aggregate number of shares of common stock sold in the IPO (exclusive of any overallotment option)).
+As representative of the underwriters in the IPO, ThinkEquity received the following compensation: an underwriting discount of 7%, a non-accountable expense allowance of 1% of the gross proceeds in the offering, reimbursement of certain expenses and warrants to purchase up to 90,000 shares of our common stock (5% of the aggregate number of shares of common stock sold in the IPO (exclusive of any over-allotment option)).
 ThinkEquity also received, from the closing of the IPO until March 28, 2022, an irrevocable right of first refusal, in its sole discretion, to act as sole investment banker, sole book-runner, and/or sole placement agent, at the representative's sole discretion, for each and every future public and private equity and debt offering, including all equity linked financings, during such period, on terms customary to the representative.
-As stated above under "-Right of First Refusal", if this offering closes, the right of first refusal will extend an additional two months, or until May 28, 2022.